aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 - Remove constraints without `changeable` parameters
 - Use “reverse generation” to find `changeable` parameters used in constraints

-After performing these steps, the function returns a message (as output argument) and fills a new parameter suffix called ``.SuspicionLevel`` with one of the possible values: High, Normal, or Low.
+After performing these steps, the function returns a message (as output argument) and fills the parameter suffix called ``.SuspicionLevel`` with one of the possible values: High, Normal, or Low.
 The output message may be displayed in a suitable way into the graphical user interface in order to inform the user in a concise manner about the most likely cause of the infeasibility.

 In turn, the values of the ``.SuspicionLevel`` parameter suffixes may be used to assign identifier annotations to the parameters of interest.
 Such annotations may be subsequently used in order to highlight